Supply Chain Optimisation with Python

 What if we double the size of high-capacity plants in India?

-Let us try to double the size of the India High Capacity plant with the assumption that it will double the fixed costs.
+Let us try to double the size of the India High-Capacity plant, assuming it will double the fixed costs.

 - Brazil plant is still producing for the local market and the USA